nilsbunger/parcel-browser/README.md

 You don't need this section if you're using data that's already loaded into our cloud DB.
 But if you're loading new data, or setting up a new DB, follow these instructions:

-1. Put shape files from San Diego in world/data/ subdirectories.
+1. Download Parcels, Building_outlines, and Zoning_base_sd ZIP files from https://www.sangis.org/ .
+You'll need a free account.
-We currently recognize Parcels.zip, Building_outlines.zip, and Zoning_base_sd.zip
+2. Unzip and put the shape files in world/data/ subdirectories.
+(The management command load.py has exact directory specs, they're a little inconsistent now, feel free to fix them).
-2. Load the shape files into the DB:
+3. Load the shape files into the DB:
 `./manage.py load Parcel`
 `./manage.py load Buildings
-`./manage.py load Buildings`
+`./manage.py load Zoning`
 3. Run ETL jobs as necessary, eg:
 `./manage.py analyze_parcels rebuild` - populates the analyze_parcels table

 # Copying data from one DB to another

-If you already have data set up in one DB, it might be faster to copy the table to another DB.
+If you already have data set up in one DB, it might be faster to copy the table to another DB than to do another import.
+Here are some steps for copying data between databases:

-## Using SQL clients
+## Moving data using SQL clients
-Using a SQL client to create and move a dump is pretty fast.
+Using a SQL client to create and move a table is pretty fast.
 Even the 3GB Parcel table can be exported and imported in a few minutes.

 Here's an example of copying from your local DB to our cloud DB:
 1. Make sure the destination table is empty: `Delete from world_*` on the correct DB would work.
 Just be careful!
-2. `pg_dump -a -t 'world_*' geodjango | gzip > world_dump.sql` where 'geodjango' is the local DB name and world_parcel is the DB table to export
+2. `pg_dump -a -t 'world_parcel' geodjango | gzip > world_dump.sql` where 'geodjango' is the local DB name and world_parcel is the DB table to export
 4. Optional - Send the file to the remote machine to be close to the DB.
 Example for AcuGIS server:
     `scp -i id_rsa ../world_dump.sql.gz hgiswebg@us14.acugis-dns.com:~`
 6. Load the file into the new DB.
 Example for AcuGIS server:
     `gunzip -c world_dump.sql.gz | psql -U hgiswebg_nils hgiswebg_geodjango`

-## Using Django commands.
+## Moving data using Django commands.
 You can move data with Django commands.
 But this is very slow (Parcel table would take ~20 hours) if django is running far away from the DB, eg with Django running locally and your DB running in the cloud.
 1. Make sure the destination table is empty: `Delete from world_parcel` on the correct DB would work.
 Just be careful!